OWASP/www-project-top-10-for-large-language-model-applications/2_0_vulns/LLM04_ModelDoS.md

 4. Repetitive long inputs: The attacker repeatedly sends long inputs to the LLM, each exceeding the context window.
 5. Recursive context expansion: The attacker constructs input that triggers recursive context expansion, forcing the LLM to repeatedly expand and process the context window.
 6. Variable-length input flood: The attacker floods the LLM with a large volume of variable-length inputs, where each input is carefully crafted to just reach the limit of the context window.
 This technique aims to exploit any inefficiencies in processing variable-length inputs, straining the LLM and potentially causing it to become unresponsive.
+7. Glitch token RAG poisoning: The attacker introduces glitch tokens to the data sources of the RAGs vector database, thereby introducing these malicious tokens into the model's context window through the RAG process, causing the model to produce (partially) incoherent results.
+Prevention and Mitigation Strategies

 ### Prevention and Mitigation Strategies